Description

 Risk and Exploitability

-Given that the vulnerability requires network traffic that triggers packet reordering, an attacker could send crafted traffic to a host running the affected kernel to flood its traffic shaping queue.
+Based on the description, it is inferred that the vulnerability requires network traffic that triggers packet reordering; an attacker could send crafted traffic to a host running the affected kernel to flood its traffic shaping queue.
 There is no direct code execution path, but a sustained attack could exhaust kernel resources.
-The CVSS score is not provided, and EPSS data is unavailable; the issue is not listed in CISA’s KEV catalog, suggesting limited public exploitation.
+The CVSS score is 5.5, indicating moderate severity.
+The EPSS score is < 1 %, and the issue is not listed in CISA’s KEV catalog, suggesting limited public exploitation.
 Nonetheless, the risk is sufficient to warrant patching.

 Remediation